 – Post Traumatic Arthritis

-An undifferentiated arthritis is an arthritis that does not fit into well-known clinical disease categories, possibly being an early stage of a definite rheumatic disease.
+Undifferentiated arthritis refers to a type that does not fit into well-known clinical disease categories, possibly representing an early stage of a definite rheumatic disease.

-Can I have more than one type of arthritis ?
+Can an individual have more than one type of arthritis?

 Generally, individuals tend to experience only one type of arthritis.
 Nevertheless, in prolonged cases, there is a potential progression towards secondary osteoarthritis.
 On occasion, a unique scenario arises where the simultaneous presence of two types of arthritis, such as rheumatoid arthritis and gout, may manifest.